kmlawson/skills-in-transnational-history/seminars.md

 *Geospatial Analysis: A Comprehensive Guide* Michael J de Smith
 *An Introduction to Geographical Information Systems* Ian Heywood, Sarah Cornelius
 *Thematic Cartography and Geovisualization* Terry A. Slocum, Robert B McMaster et al
-*Spatial Data Analysis: An Introduction For GIS Users* by Christopher Lloyd
+*Spatial Data Analysis: An Introduction For GIS Users* Christopher Lloyd
-*Qualitative GIS: A Mixed Methods Approach* Meghan Cope, Sarah Elwood
 *GIS: A Short Introduction* Nadine Schuurman
 *An Introduction to R for Spatial Analysis and Mapping* Chris Brunsdon, Lex Comber